NATIONAL WHITE SHIRT DAY/WHITE T-SHIRT DAY

 National White Shirt Day, also known as National White T-Shirt Day, commemorates the day a historic auto worker strike resolved on February 11, 1937.

-In 1935 the Wagner Act allowed workers to organize and join labor unions legally.
+In 1935 the Wagner Act allowed workers to legally organize and join labor unions.
 By 1936, conditions reached a dangerous and fierce pace.
-Works had organized before, standing in picket lines that put not only their jobs at risk but their lives, too.
+Workers had organized before, standing in picket lines that put not only their jobs at risk but their lives, too.

 Sit-ins, though, created an opportunity to shut down the plant entirely without any replacement workers crossing picket lines.
 On December 30, 1936, GM workers took up residence in the Flint, Michigan Body Plant Number 1, after a plan to walk out was derailed.
 Their sit-in lasted 44 days and brought production to a halt and impacted not just GM but the entire auto industry.